Last Updated on June 20, 2026 by Daniel Globe

 Sample Itineraries: One-Day, Weekend, and Family Plans

 Looking for a plan that fits your time and mood?
-You’ll find itineraries that free you to explore Pismo Beach your way: quick, restorative, or family-focused.
+These itineraries let you explore Pismo Beach your way: quick, restorative, or family-focused.
 Pick a rhythm and go.

-- Weekend: Check in at Vespera Resort, sip wine at Biddle Ranch, marvel at cliffside views while dining at Ventana Grill, and if it’s December enjoy Holiday Harmony — luxe and unhurried.
+- Weekend: Check in at Vespera Resort, sip wine at Biddle Ranch, marvel at cliffside views while dining at Ventana Grill, and if it’s December, look for Holiday Harmony events.
+Luxe and unhurried.

-- Family Plan: Let kids run Dinosaur Caves Park, build sandcastles during a beach day, then witness thousands at Monarch Butterfly Grove (late Oct–Feb) — wonder-filled and simple.
+- Family Plan: Let kids run Dinosaur Caves Park, build sandcastles during a beach day, then witness thousands of butterflies at Monarch Butterfly Grove (late Oct through Feb).
+Wonder-filled and simple.

 If you crave more grit and freedom, swap in Oceano Dunes off-roading, hike Bob Jones Trail with a picnic at Margo Dodd Park, and reward yourself with Cool Cat Cafe or Surfside Donuts.